thebengedwards/NeoBot/README.md

 Environment Variables are used by developers to securely store sensitive data such as BOT_TOKEN and API_KEY.
 These must not be released to the public and therefore must be hidden.

-In order to create a version of this bot you will have to substitute these variables with your own.
+In order to create a version of NeoBot, you will have to substitute these variables with your own.

 #### BOT_TOKEN